 - The automatic voltage selection works with a broad range of settings.
-However, always use a ower cord that is rated for the voltage used in your area and that has been approved to meet local safety standards.
-Using the wrong power cord could cause fire or equipment damage. - If using an extension cord, use only a power supply cord with a protective earth (PE) wire. - In order to prevent electric shock, always turn the power switch on the power supply off before connecting the power cord. - Electrical specifications: - a.
-Halogen b.
-LED Module
+However, always use a power cord that is rated for the voltage used in your area and that has been approved to meet local safety standards.
+Using the wrong power cord could cause fire or equipment damage. - If using an extension cord, use only a power supply cord with a protective earth (PE) wire. - In order to prevent electric shock, always turn the power switch on the power supply off before connecting the power cord. - Electrical Specifications: - A. Halogen

-Input: 90-240V~, 80VA, 50-60Hz (Hologen) Bulb: 6V 30W Halogen Fuse: 250V T2.5A (If the original fuse is blown, please replace with specified fuse)
+Input: 90-240V~, 80VA, 50-60Hz Bulb: 6V 30W Halogen Fuse: 250V T2.5A (If the original fuse is blown, please replace with specified fuse)